 The brash and fiendishly talented American has been dividing chess fans and even players ever since he first burst onto the scene as a phenomenal internet blitz player, unafraid to adopt the tricks and trash talk common in online chess.
 Despite his early success — he beat Bobby Fischer's record to become the youngest ever US grandmaster at 15 and scored the first of his five US Championship victories (2005, 2009, 2012, 2015, 2019) as a 16-year-old — his rise to the very top took longer.

 Hikaru was hampered by a lack of top-level competitive chess in America, while many felt the absence of a solid chess education to back up his tactical skills would put a ceiling on his rise.

-He’s since gone a long way to proving those critics wrong, most spectacularly by winning the 2011 Tata Steel Tournament in Wijk aan Zee ahead of the world Top 4 of Carlsen, Anand, Aronian and Kramnik.
-Despite unpredictable results he’s seldom since been far from the top and remains popular with tournament organisers for his aggressive play and animated demeanour at the chessboard.
+He went on to prove those critics wrong, most spectacularly by winning the 2011 Tata Steel Tournament in Wijk aan Zee ahead of the world Top 4 of Carlsen, Anand, Aronian and Kramnik.

 We respect your privacy and data protection guidelines.
 Some components of our site require cookies or local storage that handles personal information.